WheelockLab/NetworkLevelAnalysis/docs/source/overview.rst

 -------------------------------------------

-The term connectome essentially describes any network description of whole brain connectivity, from the microscale of single neurons and synapses up to the macroscale of entire brain regions and pathways.5 Connectomics is an ever-advancing field, and large-scale scientific endeavors such as the NIH�s Human Connectome Project have made significant progress in mapping, analyzing, and understanding the human connectome.
-Contemporary connectome research views the brain as an extensive, complex network of non-adjacent, yet functionally and structurally connected brain regions.6,7 The connectome can be utilized to assess whole-brain associations between behavior and spatially distinct neural networks.
+The term connectome essentially describes any network description of whole brain connectivity, from the microscale of single neurons and synapses up to the macroscale of entire brain regions and pathways :cite:p:`SpornsO`.
+Connectomics is an ever-advancing field, and large-scale scientific endeavors such as the NIH's Human Connectome Project have made significant progress in mapping, analyzing, and understanding the human connectome.
+Contemporary connectome research views the brain as an extensive, complex network of non-adjacent, yet functionally and structurally connected brain regions :cite:p:`GordonE,PowerJ`.
+The connectome can be utilized to assess whole-brain associations between behavior and spatially distinct neural networks.

-MRI has traditionally been viewed as the gold standard for mapping the connectome and has been used to demonstrate consistencies between the spatial topology of task-based activation studies and the brain networks derived from task-free functional connectivity.7,8 Contemporary cluster correction approaches do not utilize the spatial topology of brain networks when estimating cluster size significance.9�11 Therefore, there is an urgent need for standardized tools that address the robust hierarchical network structure of the brain and the limitations of contemporary neuroimaging analysis approaches by utilizing this biologically informed network structure to increase reproducibility and biological interpretation of
+MRI has traditionally been viewed as the gold standard for mapping the connectome and has been used to demonstrate consistencies between the spatial topology of task-based activation studies and the brain networks derived from task-free functional connectivity :cite:p:`PowerJ,GrattonC`.
+Contemporary cluster correction approaches do not utilize the spatial topology of brain networks when estimating cluster size significance :cite:p:`FormanS,FristonK,VieiraS`.
+Therefore, there is an urgent need for standardized tools that address the robust hierarchical network structure of the brain and the limitations of contemporary neuroimaging analysis approaches by utilizing this biologically informed network structure to increase reproducibility and biological interpretation of